iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 checkpoints.
 The checkpoint file, specified with `--model 'model.pt'`, is an output from one checkpoint that becomes a dependency for the next checkpoint.
-The other options (`--data` and `--code`) set up our dependencies for running the training code, whose parameters we want to track (by default all inside `params.yaml`).
+The other options (`--data` and `--code`) set up our dependencies for running the training code, whose parameters we want to track (by default everything inside `params.yaml`).

 After running the command above to setup your _train_ stage, your _dvc.yaml_ should have the following code.